 Applicants should, however, be aware that where this is not possible and alternative arrangements cannot be agreed, there may be a delay in signing-off fieldwork.

-Planning Committees have been suspended for the time being and this may affect decision-making timeframes.
-At the March 2020 Planning Committee members resolved to delegate committee applications to planning officers unless the Conservative, Liberal or Labour Party Group Leaders, or Chair of Planning Committee or the Chief Executive resolves that the application should be held in abeyance until the next sitting of the planning committee.
+At the March 2020 Planning Committee members resolved to delegate committee applications to planning officers unless the Conservative, Liberal or Labour Party Group Leaders, or Chair of Planning Committee or the Chief Executive resolve that the application should be determined by committee.